bordedelcielo/deploy-flask-app-on-glitch/README.md

         pip3 install -r requirements.txt

-- click into glitch's .env file and load it with the applications environment variables.
+- Click into glitch's .env file and load it with the applications environment variables.

 Fantastic!
 Project deployed.